The Demolished Man: Plot summary

-Powell has already established opportunity and, eventually, method through discovery of a tiny fragment of gelatin in the body.
-Just as Powell believes that he has wrapped the case up entirely the interrogation of Hassop yields disturbing results: D'Courtney had accepted the merger proposal.
+Powell has already established opportunity, and eventually method, through discovery of a tiny fragment of gelatin in the body.
+Just as Powell believes that he has wrapped the case up entirely, the interrogation of Hassop yields disturbing results: D'Courtney had accepted the merger proposal.
 That dashes Powell's case; as he remarks, no court in the Solar System would believe Reich murdered D'Courtney when D'Courtney was needed alive for the merger (which would save Reich and give him all the power and wealth he dreamed of) to succeed.

-Reich's tortured mental state is unknown to Reich himself so Powell does not suspect that the motive for the murder was something other than financial.
-After more attempts on his life, and more dreams of the Man with No Face, Reich attempts to kill Powell.
+Reich's tortured mental state is unknown to Reich himself, so Powell does not suspect that the motive for the murder was something other than financial.
+After more attempts on his life, and more dreams of the "Man with No Face", Reich attempts to kill Powell.
 Powell easily disarms him and then reads his mind.
 Suddenly Powell recognizes that the forces behind Reich's crime are greater than anticipated.
 He asks the help of every Esper in attempting to arrest Reich, channeling their collective mental energy through Powell in the dangerous telepathic procedure called the "Mass Cathexis Measure".
 He justifies this by claiming that Reich is an embryonic megalomaniac who will remake society in his own twisted image if not stopped.

 Powell uses the power to construct a solipsistic fantasy for Reich to experience.
-One by one he removes elements of reality, beginning with the stars in the sky, until Reich is left believing that he is the only real being in a world constructed around him, as a game.
-Finally Reich is left facing the Man with No Face, who is both himself and Craye D'Courtney.
+One by one, he removes elements of reality, beginning with the stars in the sky, until Reich is left believing that he is the only real being in a world constructed around him, as a game.
+Finally Reich is left facing the "Man with No Face", who is both himself and Craye D'Courtney.

-Reich is revealed to be the natural son of Craye D'Courtney, from an affair with Reich's mother — Reich's hatred of him was probably due to a latent, telepathic knowledge of that fact.
-Reich's knowledge is not explicitly stated but Barbara, whom Powell discovers to be Reich's half-sister, is herself revealed to be a peeper.
+Reich is revealed to be the natural son of Craye D'Courtney, from an affair with Reich's mother—Reich's hatred of him was probably due to a latent, telepathic knowledge of that fact.
+Reich's knowledge is not explicitly stated, but Barbara D'Courtney, whom Powell discovers to be Reich's half-sister, is herself revealed to be a peeper.
 The assassination attempts on Reich were carried out by Reich himself as a result of his disturbed state.
-Once arrested and convicted, Reich is sentenced to the dreaded Demolition— the stripping away of his memories and the upper layers of his personality, emptying his mind for re-education.
+Once arrested and convicted, Reich is sentenced to the dreaded Demolition—the stripping away of his memories and the upper layers of his personality, emptying his mind for re-education.
 This 24th-century society uses psychological demolition because it recognizes the social value of strong personalities able to successfully defy the law, seeking the salvaging of positive traits while ridding the person of the evil consciousness of the criminal.